altbdoor/ygo-csv-data/README.md

 ## Notes

 - The TypeScript interfaces were generated from the JSON file, with <https://github.com/jvilk/MakeTypes>
+   - `npm run make-types` can be used to regenerate the `./src/model.d.ts`
 - The data extracted here is specific to the needs of a friend.
 Feel free to hack the `./src/main.ts`!